Navigation

 • patches that you put on your skin

-You can buy OTC painkillers from a pharmacy, supermarket or other shops without a prescription from a doctor.
-You can only buy packs of 16 tablets of paracetamol or ibuprofen from a shop or supermarket.
-You can get packs of up to 32 tablets or capsules if you buy them from a pharmacist.
-Shops and pharmacies legally aren’t allowed to sell you more than two packs at a time.
+You can buy OTC painkillers from a pharmacy, supermarket, or other shops without a prescription from a doctor.
+You can buy two packs of 16 tablets of paracetamol or ibuprofen from a pharmacy, shop or supermarket (a maximum of 32 doses) but only one pack of codeine/dihydrocodeine.
+Shops and pharmacies legally aren’t allowed to sell you more than this at a time.
 This is to prevent people accidentally or intentionally taking too many.

 How much to take